-Under the proposed notice requirements, if an insured credit union modifies the terms of its account agreement so that the account may pay dividends, the insured credit union must notify affected members that the account no longer will be eligible for full share insurance coverage as a noninterest-bearing transaction account.
-Though such notifications would be mandatory, the proposed rule does not impose specific requirements regarding the form of the notice.
-Rather, NCUA would expect insured credit unions to act in a commercially reasonable manner and to comply with applicable state and federal laws and regulations in informing members of changes to their account agreements.
+The second notice requires insured credit unions to notify members individually of any action they take to affect the share insurance coverage of funds held in noninterest-bearing transaction accounts.
+Although this second notice requirement continues to be mandatory in the final rule, it is noteworthy that NCUA does not impose specific requirements regarding the form of the notice.
+Rather, NCUA expects insured credit unions to act in a commercially reasonable manner and to comply with applicable state and federal laws and regulations in informing members of changes to their account agreements.